Open Banking and the New Frontier of API Driven Finance Apps

 However adoption remains relatively slow.
 According to the official Open Banking Website, there were just 1.2 million people using applications driven by Open Banking throughout 2018.
 That's significant but still a small portion of the market.

 There are certainly reasons to remain bullish, however.
 It was always anticipated that people (particularly the older generation) would take a little time to adjust to giving third-party apps access to their financial data.
 In fact, a detailed report published by PwC fully anticipated the rate of adoption to start slow and then exponentially increase year on year, estimating that by 2022, 30 million people would be using Open Banking driven Apps.

-At Crowdform we’re particularly bullish on the prospect of FinTech, in particular the possibilities of Open Banking.
-If you’d like to chat through any ideas / proposals through contact Brian.
+At Crowdform we're particularly bullish on the prospect of FinTech, in particular the possibilities of Open Banking.